kui-shell/KuiClientTemplate/README.md

 popup-from-terminal experience, this project leverages the [Kui](https://github.com/IBM/kui) project.

-For example, `kubectl kubeui get pods` will pop up a window that displays a table with clickable pod names; the screenshot to the right illustrates one such popup. <img alt="kubeui popup" src="docs/kubeui-popup.png" width="500px" align="right"/>
+For example, `kubectl kui get pods` will pop up a window that displays a table with clickable pod names; the screenshot to the right illustrates one such popup. <img alt="kubeui popup" src="docs/kubeui-popup.png" width="500px" align="right"/>